ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

 In contrast, `f3` is an error.
 The value `42 :: x` refers to a local value `x`, which means it cannot be global.
-Therefore, it must be stack-allocated, and it is allocated within region of `f3`.
+Therefore, it must be stack-allocated, and it is allocated within the region of `f3`.
 When this region ends, the any-region local value `42 :: x` is not allowed to escape it.

 It is possible to write functions like `f3` that return stack-allocated values, but this requires explicit annotation, as it would otherwise be easy to